welovemedia/ffmate-docs/docs/wildcards.md

        "outputFile": "/volumes/ffmate/destination/video.webm"
      }'
 ```
 This command performs a two-pass VP9 encode.
-FFmate automatically prepends the configured `ffmpeg` path to the beginning of the `command` string for the first pass.
+FFmate **automatically** prepends the configured `ffmpeg` path to the beginning of the `command` for the first pass.
 When chaining commands with `&&`, you must explicitly use the `${FFMPEG}` wildcard for any subsequent `ffmpeg` calls to ensure the correct executable is used in each chained command.

 ## Unique Identifier

-This wildcard generate **random unique identifiers**.
+This wildcard generates **random unique identifiers**.

 | Wildcard       | Description                        | Example Output                                  |
 |---------------|------------------------------------|------------------------------------------------|